 Can a blog really increase your keyword rankings or traffic for other pages on your site?
 Or is that just a myth?

-In this post, I’ll breakdown why blogs are important for SEO so you can understand how they can help boost your online marketing efforts.
+In this post, I’ll break down why blogs are important for SEO so you can understand what is SEO in blogging and how blogs can help boost your online marketing efforts.

 And don’t forget about bookmarking the homepage to get current SEO news updates!

 Blogs are important to SEO for website traffic and keyword rankings.
 The more blog posts you publish and optimize for SEO, the higher your web pages will be listed on search engine result pages.
 A blog is important for SEO because more people will find your business through organic search.

 But that’s just the tip of the iceberg when it comes to connecting the dots between search engine optimization and a blog.

 Below are the top benefits you’ll receive by harnessing the power of SEO and a blog on your website.

 The first concept you should understand for how important are blogs to SEO is the idea of increasing your site’s organic search volume